List of Green Bay Packers retired numbers: Possible additions

 Curly Lambeau (left) and Paul Hornung (right) are two former Packers whose uniform numbers have been discussed as possibly being retired.

 For almost 100 years, founder, coach, and player Curly Lambeau was the only Packer credited with wearing jersey No. 1, although it had never been formally retired and annually appears on the jersey presented to the team's first round draft pick.
 The Packers have recognized Lambeau in a more significant manner than just a number retirement by naming their current stadium Lambeau Field shortly after he died.
-After the Green Bay Packers traded for Micah Parsons prior to the 2025 NFL season, the defensive edge rusher chose to wear No. 1 rather than his former No. 11, which was already taken by Jayden Reed.
+After the Green Bay Packers traded for Micah Parsons prior to the 2025 NFL season, the edge rusher chose to wear No. 1 rather than his former No. 11, which was already taken by Jayden Reed.

 Paul Hornung's No. 5 was unofficially retired at the Packers' annual press party on July 10, 1967, although there has not been a ceremony to put his number on the wall of retired numbers at Lambeau Field.
 The number retirement never became official for a couple of reasons.
 First, Vince Lombardi, who initiated the number retirement, left the organization less than seven months after the announcement and died a year later.
 Second, number retirements were not as well known or publicized back in the 1960s.
 Hornung's No. 5 has only been issued to four players since his retirement, and none since 1988.
 All of the players to wear the No. 5 after Hornung only played a few games for the Packers before leaving the team or changing uniform number.